lino-framework/book/docs/specs/cosi/ledger.rst

 ========

 The :mod:`lino_xl.lib.ledger` plugin defines the "dynamic" part of general accounting stuff.
-You application needs it when you are moving money between accounts.
+Your application needs it when you are moving money between accounts.
 You should have read :doc:`accounts` before reading this document.

 .. currentmodule:: lino_xl.lib.ledger

 A **ledger** is a book in which the monetary transactions of a business are posted in the form of debits and credits (from `1